Algebraic K-theory of the infinite place: Generalized rings

+Coequalizers and arbitrary coproducts exist in $\Mod(R)$, for any generalized ring $R$ [4.6.17].
+Therefore, arbitrary colimits exist.
+Base change functors $\phi^*$ commute with coequalizers.
+Moreover, arbitrary limits exist in $\Mod(R)$, and commute with the forgetful functor $\Mod(R) \r \Sets$ [4.6.1].

-An $R$-module $M$ is \emph{finitely generated} if there is a surjection $R(n) \fib M$ for some $n \geq 0$.
-Unless the contrary is explicitly mentioned, all our modules are supposed to be finitely generated over the (generalized) ground ring in question.
-An $R$-module $M$ is \emph{projective} iff it is a retract of a free module.
-As in the classical case this is equivalent to the property that for any surjection of $R$-modules $N \fib N'$, $\Hom_{\Mod(R)}(M, N)$ maps onto $\Hom_{\Mod(R)}(M, N')$.
+An $R$-module $M$ is called \emph{finitely generated} if there is a surjection $R(n) \fib M$ for some $0 \leq n < \infty$ [4.6.9].
+Unless the contrary is explicitly mentioned, all our modules are supposed to be finitely generated over the ground generalized ring in question.
+An $R$-module $M$ is \emph{projective} iff it is a retract of a free module, i.e., if there are maps $M \stackrel i \r R(n) \stackrel p \r M$ with $p i = \id_M$.
+As in the classical case this is equivalent to the property that for any surjection of $R$-modules $N \fib N'$, $\Hom_{\Mod(R)}(M, N)$ maps onto $\Hom_{\Mod(R)}(M, N')$ [4.6.23].
 The categories of (finitely generated) free and projective $R$-modules are denoted $\Free(R)$ and $\Proj(R)$, respectively.

-As usual, an \emph{ideal} $I$ of $R$ is a submodule of $R(1)$.
-A proper ideal $I \subsetneq R(1)$ is called \emph{prime} if $R(1) \backslash I$ is multiplicatively closed.
-The \emph{spectrum} $\Spec R$ of $R$ is the set of all prime ideals.
-As usual, it is endowed with the \emph{Zariski topology}: open subsets consist of those prime ideals not intersecting some multiplicatively closed subset $S \subset R(1)$.
-For any map of generalized rings $\phi: R \r R'$ and any $R$-module $M$, put $M(R') := \phi^* (M)$.
-This restricts to a sheaf $\tilde M$ on the topological space $\Spec R$.
-In particular, this applies to $M = R$.
-The resulting sheaf is denoted $\cO_{\Spec R}$.
-A \emph{generalized scheme} is a locally generalized ringed topological space $(X, \cO_X)$ that is locally isomorphic to $(\Spec R, \cO_{\Spec R})$ \cite[6.5]{Durov}.